ibm-apiconnect/apicops/README.md

 ## `apicops fix_snapshot_webhook CATALOG`

-(fixsnapshotwebhook) Fixes the bad references of the api in api_urls in the product payload of the snapshot, at webhook level, for the given org and catalog.
+(fixsnapshotwebhook) Fixes the bad references of the api in api_urls in the product payload of the snapshot, at webhook level, for the the given catalog.

 ```
 USAGE
   $ apicops fix_snapshot_webhook CATALOG

 ARGUMENTS
-  CATALOG  The catalog, specified as the name or UUID of the catalog with an optional preceeding org name or UUID,
+  CATALOG  The catalog, identified via name or UUID, in the form, <catalog>, or <org>/<catalog>
-           seperated by a / or :. e.g. mycatalog or myorg/mycatalog

 ALIASES
   $ apicops fixsnapshotwebhook